zogzog/cw-container/doc/intro.rst

 * schema definition: see test/data/schema.py

+  We use a Container configuration object to define a container.

+  The `crtype` attribute gives a name to the concrete `<container_rtype>` relation.

+  The `skiprtypes` attribute is a tuple containing rtypes not to follow when defining a container or operating on it.
+Security or workflow information (as examplified by `local_group` and `wf_info_for`) may indeed be excluded from most operations and be kept under the control of specific hooks.

   The test schema defines two containers, with at least one shared entity type (which does not mean that its instances will be allowed to live in both containers at the same time!).

-  For each container structure, a call to the `define_container` function is made: this will build the `container` relations and the `container_parent` if they are needed.
+  For each container structure, a call to the `define_container` method is made: this will build the `<container>` relations and the `container_parent` if they are needed.

 * schema tests: having tests suchs as the ones in unittest_schema in